 The Company has prepared its Consolidated Financial Statements and related notes of NCM, Inc. in accordance with accounting principles generally accepted in the United States of America ("GAAP") and the rules and regulations of the Securities and Exchange Commission ("SEC").
-Certain reclassifications have been made to the prior years' financial statements to conform to the current presentation (refer to Note 6-Income Taxes, whereby certain captions were broken out due to their significance in 2016 and/or 2015).
+Certain reclassifications have been made to the prior years' financial statements to conform to the current presentation (refer to Note 6-Income Taxes, whereby the Company reclassified deferred tax balances related to NCM, LLC to reflect the full outside basis differences.
+In addition, an offsetting valuation allowance was established for the portion of this basis difference that will only reverse upon a sale of the Company's interest in NCM, LLC.
+Additionally, refer to the Consolidated Statements of Cash Flows whereby a certain line item previously included within the 'Other' caption was broken out separately due to its significance in 2017).
 These reclassifications had no effect on previously reported results of operations or retained earnings.